mattleibow/SkiaSharp.Extended.Iconify/README.md

 characters.

-For example, if we wanted to draw this string using colored characters from FontAwesome mixed in with other characters:
+For example, if we wanted to draw this string using colored characters from FontAwesome (or some other icon font) mixed in with other characters:

 ![FontAwesome](images/FontAwesome.png)